 Target the right keywords

 Keywords tell a lot about a user’s intent, so separate your pages accordingly to give each customer the information they are looking for.
-For example, someone searching for “Joe’s Pizza menu” has a very different intent than someone searching “Joe’s Pizza jobs,” and should be guided to a separate page.
+For example, someone searching for “Joe’s Pizza menu” has a very different intent than someone searching for “Joe’s Pizza jobs,” so these users should be guided to separate pages.

-Targeting separate keywords on separate pages lets you direct customers to a page that best answers their questions.8 Each page can have a clearer focus, which will benefit your customers and your SEO.
+Targeting separate keywords on separate pages lets you direct customers to a page that best answers their questions.5 Each page can have a clearer focus, which will benefit your customers and your SEO.

 Your keyword strategy should target both brand and non-brand terms.
-For “Snapshot Photography” in Brooklyn, New York, the brand keywords would be the business name, Snapshot Photography, and geo-specific phrases such as Snapshot Photography Brooklyn NY.
-The non-brand terms would likely include professional photographer, Brooklyn professional photographer, wedding photographer, certified professional photographer, passport photographer, and much more.
-If you’re unsure of what keywords to target, read Search Engine Land’s guide to effective keyword targeting.9
+For “Snapshot Photography” in Brooklyn, New York, the brand keywords would be the business name, snapshot photography, and geo-specific phrases such as snapshot photography Brooklyn NY.
+The non-brand terms would likely include professional photographer, Brooklyn professional photographer, wedding photographer, certified professional photographer, passport photographer, and much more, often covering the scope of your services.
+If you’re unsure of what to use for your business, you can read up on keyword targeting.

 Create consistent citations

-Your business’ name, address, and phone number (sometimes abbreviated as NAP) should be identical across your web presences.
+Your business name, address, and phone number (sometimes abbreviated as NAP) should be identical across your web presence.

 Why?
-Search engines such as Google compare data from their own maps databases with citations from sites such as Yellow Pages, Yelp, and CitySearch.10 Each citation helps verify the accuracy of your business.
+Search engines such as Google compare data from their own maps and databases with citations from sites such as Yellow Pages and Yelp.
+Each citation helps verify the accuracy of your business.

 Inconsistencies in your business name, location, hours of operation, license information, and more can hurt your ability to rank in local search results.
 So whether you use street or st., Suite 2 or #2, or anything else, make sure it is the same across the internet.

-1. Make sure your content can be crawled: Search in Google or Bing the following:
+Make sure your content can be crawled.
+Search for the following using either Google or Bing: cache:yourdomain.com/pagename

-When you view the cache, click “text only version” in the top right corner.
+When you view the cache, click “text-only version” in the top right corner.
 This displays exactly what search engines see when crawling your site.
-A good rule of thumb is that any content that can be copy and pasted can be crawled by a search engine.
+A good rule of thumb is that any content that can be copied and pasted can be crawled by a search engine.

-2. Citation quality and consistency matters: Search for your business listing on Moz Local6, then use our local listings guide to make any needed changes.
+Citation quality and consistency matters.
+Search for your business listing on Moz Local6, then use our local listings guide to make any needed changes.

-3. If you have multiple locations, create separate pages for each one: You can later optimize your site for multiple locations7
+If you have multiple locations, create separate pages for each one: You can later optimize your site for multiple locations.7

-4. If you’re worried about privacy, you can still rank: If you have a home office, you shouldn’t feel pressured to provide your exact address.
-However, you should include your city, ZIP code, and a phone number.
+If you’re worried about privacy, you can still rank.
+If you have a home office, you shouldn’t feel pressured to provide your exact address.
+However, you should include your city, ZIP code, and phone number.

-When someone searches in Google or Bing, their first interaction with your site will be your title tag and meta descriptions.
+When someone searches on Google or Bing, their first interaction with your site will be your title tag and meta descriptions.
 These are part of your HTML (hypertext markup language) coding.

 HTML is the standard formatting language for displaying online content and is easily read by search engines when they crawl your site to display it in relevant SERPs.
 If you built your website with a template, it will likely be coded in HTML.

-Let’s go over how to make a great first impression to both site visitors and crawlers.
+Let’s go over how to make a great first impression on both site visitors and crawlers.

 Create rich content

 Content quality is the most important ranking factor in SEO.
-Your content must provide valuable, new information to customers, and give them a reason to visit and return to your site.
+Your content must provide valuable new information to customers and give them a reason to return to your site.

 Even if writing isn’t your strength, your website is a can’t-miss opportunity to tell your story, explain the services you provide, and let the world know why you are better than the competition.